 We understand that an Online Conference may be new to some attendees, but do not worry.
 It is quite easy to do, and we will have detailed steps on what to do and when.
-(To hear feedback from attendees who have joined us through WDW online events from 2020 events, click here and see what other happy writers have to say.
+(To hear feedback from attendees who have joined us through WDW online events from 2020-2022 events, click here and see what other happy writers have to say.

 OUR NEW ONLINE CONFERENCE – WHAT TO UNDERSTAND FOR ATTENDEES

 We have tons of new agents to pitch!
 Because the event is now virtual, agents from all over have joined the event (and many will continue to join).
-We expect 30-40 agents at the event, and you can pitch as many as you like.
+We expect 25-40 agents at the event, and you can pitch as many as you like.
 See all participating agents here.

-Timing of the day: The event is from 9:30-5:00 Eastern time, both days.
+Timing of the day: The event is from 9:30-5:00 Eastern time, both days July 7-8, 2023.
 (All classes are recorded in case you miss them live.)
 The classes will be online live during that time for you to watch.
 Concerning your one-on-one meetings with agents & editors, you will have personal Zoom or Skype or phone conversations for your agent pitches and add-on critique meetings.
-Many of those may happen on Saturday, November 13, or some in the days before/after the event.
+Many of those may happen on July 8, or some in the days before/after the event.

-How classes work: We send you an e-mail, and on November 12-13, you open the email, click on a link, and log in to our “Classroom.”
+How classes work: We send you an e-mail, and on July 7-8, 2023, you open the email, click on a link, and log in to our “Classroom.”
 At that point, you are IN the conference with all other attendees—watching speakers teach classes on your screen.
 Then faculty members will be able to teach over the computer and speak directly to you.
 There is a Chat Box where you can type your questions at any time.
 For the workshop, our policy is that no question goes unanswered.
 That means if you type in a question and the presenter runs out of time to address all questions, those questions get answered following the event and emailed out to everyone.
 Here is the current lineup of classes (note that times may change, but the classes are confirmed):

 Practice sessions before the conference: The week before the event, we will hold 1-2 live practice/informational online sessions that all attendees are welcome to attend.
 We’ll walk you through the online platform we use (so you’ll be comfortable the day of the actual event), explain how everything will work, and answer your questions to make sure you know everything you need to know.